7 Best Day Trips from Madrid, Spain

 Cordoba

 The small city of Cordoba is mostly known for the iconic La Mezquita.
 The massive mosque features old Byzantine mosaics and Moorish elements.
 When you enter, you’ll see 850 red and white columns, the first hints of the unique architecture of the mosque.
+Take a guided tour through the mosque if you want to learn more about the history and view some of the religious artifacts.

 Cordoba

 Besides mosques and churches, the old quarter of Cordoba has a lot of patios.
-Built into the stone architecture are dozens of open air seating areas of restaurants that overlook the narrow streets.
+Built into the stone architecture are dozens of open-air seating areas of restaurants that overlook the narrow streets.

 One of the most picturesque examples is Calleja de las Flores.
 This small street is barely wide enough for two people to pass each other and has patios lining both sides.
 Try to visit the narrow alley before lunchtime when it becomes packed with tourists obstructing most of your view.